H2-data/Edible_Earth_Museum_Distributions/README.md

 |Hard|130|
 |Creamy|96|
 |Crunchy|90|

+What is the distribution of Shape, Color and Composition?

+[INSERT TABLE AND VISUAL HERE]

 To see all comments and Python visuals, please see the analysis section of this project, linked below: